-ASCOT is currently trialing the use of three different treatment approaches, called ‘domains’.
+ASCOT is currently trialing the use of two different treatment approaches, called ‘domains’.
 These are:

 - Antiviral drugs – to stop the virus from multiplying